lowlydba/incident-io-action/README.md

 2. Create an HTTP alert source in incident.io
 3. Obtain your alert source config ID and token

+> **Note**: The action uses a default alert source config ID
+> (`01GW2G3V0S59R238FAHPDS1R66`) if you don't specify one.
+This is the default
+> ID shown in incident.io's API documentation.
+You can override this by
+> providing your own `alert-source-config-id` input.

 ## Usage

 ### Basic Example